servo/servo/CONTRIBUTING.md

 given feedback for changes that would be required.
 All contributions should follow this format, even those from core contributors.

+Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on it.
+This is to prevent duplicated efforts from contributors on the same issue.

 Head over to [Servo Starters](http://servo.github.io/servo-starters/) to find good tasks to start with.